 How to target Azure Functions runtime versions

 A function app runs on a specific version of the Azure Functions runtime.
-There are two major versions: 1.x and 2.x.
-This article explains how to choose which major version to use and how to configure a function app in Azure to run on the version you choose.
+There are three major versions: 1.x, 2.x, and 3.x.
+By default, function apps are created in version 3.x of the runtime.
+This article explains how to configure a function app in Azure to run on the version you choose.
 For information about how to configure a local development environment for a specific version, see Code and test Azure Functions locally.

 Automatic and manual version updates